2018 GHG performance

 The GHG performance1 in our other upstream oil sands operations was slightly higher than their three-year average.
 These variations are attributed to a combination of factors such as a larger than usual turnaround event which disproportionately affected production in 2018 and to a lesser extent some modifications to emission calculation methodologies2.

 The emissions intensity of our downstream refining and supply facilities was slightly lower in 2018, driven by efficiency improvements following major maintenance at the Edmonton refinery and improved refinery utilization rates in Montreal and Commerce City.

 Suncor’s GHG goal is designed to encourage business choices that reduce Suncor’s emissions and the emissions in the global energy system.
 To support tracking our goal progress, Suncor developed a methodology that includes both direct emissions reductions from our operated assets and indirect reductions from the use of our products.
 The data in the GHG performance section reflects our direct operations emissions.
 For more information on the goal methodology, please see the Integrating our GHG performance goal section of this report.

 Suncor energy use and energy intensity

-GHG emissions are closely linked to energy use, with approximately 90% of direct GHG emissions and nearly all indirect emissions being related to the consumption of energy for operations.
+GHG emissions are closely linked to energy use, with approximately 90% of direct GHG emissions and nearly all indirect emissions accounted for by consumption of energy for operations.

 Fort Hills mining